neu-se/CS4530-Spring-2022/Assignments/HW2/hw2.md

 * 1/31/22: Clarify route specification, clarify behavior of `updatePlayerLocation` (2.1), update handout test for 2.1 to clearly specify the intended location to use is `userLocation.conversationLabel` ([diff](https://github.com/neu-se/CS4530-Spring-2022/commit/f7ce445fb51f99afc37c74fe94a21d4c4c3051bd))
 * 2/4/22: Clarify task 2.3 introductory language ([diff](https://github.com/neu-se/CS4530-Spring-2022/commit/f842dfef57ab468a0bd41f81cba07a90810b8f10))
 * 2/5/22: Clarify conversation -> conversation area; rework 2.3 text to be clearer ([diff](https://github.com/neu-se/CS4530-Spring-2022/commit/284fdb83fec1e89a4bd1d6907d827e20fb296bde))
+* 2/6/22: Add note clarifying that Task 1.1 tests can not run on GradeScope until after Task 1.3 is completed; this does not impact Task 1.2

 Welcome aboard to the Covey.Town team!
 We're glad that you're here and ready to join our development team as a new software engineer.
 We're building an open source virtual meeting application, and are very happy to see that we have so many new developers who can help make this application a reality.